 Coming out heavy.
 Got to love packing out mule deer.
 Dallen had the head and half the meat and I carried the other half of the meat on my back.

 After getting the buck boned out and packed back to the Jeep it was starting to get dark.
-With it being only 7 degrees outside and it being dark I did not care to drive a couple hours back out the way we came in.
+With it being only 7 degrees outside and it being dark I did not care to drive a couple of hours back out the way we came in.
 Knowing we could be off the mountain in no time using the main gate in North Morgan but having twice been turned down to use that gate I looked at the map and figured that it would be quicker to circle to the north and loop back to the gate we came in.
 But could I make it around this road or would I run into a gate an hour into the drive and then have to drive even farther to get out?
-With this in mind I tried calling Justin and he didn't pick up so I sent a text message to Justin and John with a photo of Dallen's buck asking if we could get out on the road looping to the north.
+With this in mind, I tried calling Justin and he didn't pick up so I sent a text message to Justin and John with a photo of Dallen's buck asking if we could get out on the road looping to the north.
 John replied and ask me to call.
-On the phone I explained our desire not to have to take the long trail back out through Frank Hollow and John asked "so you're done with your hunt?" which of course we were.
+On the phone, I explained our desire not to have to take the long trail back out through Frank Hollow and John asked "so you're done with your hunt?" which of course we were.
 When I confirmed that yes indeed we were done with our hunt he said "since you are done with your hunt just drive down to the main gate in North Morgan and here is the combination to it."
 That was very nice of him and it saved us a bunch of time getting off the mountain.

 Interestingly as we headed down the mountain toward the gate in North Morgan we ran into fresh chained up truck tracks in the snow that came in and out of the north Morgan gate that day.
 We were told we would have the mountain to ourselves other than the other public hunter and all the hunters use the gate near Devils Slide, so it was was probably workers going in to work on the cell tower or something.

 The outfitters John and Justin Hansen are very nice people.
 You have to respect that they are fulfilling their obligations to the state in giving you access to the property albeit not the easiest access and understand it's a business for them to produce the best quality of animals for their property owners and clients.
 I totally understand.
 If I was in their shoes I would probably do the same.
 I probably tipped my hat too much on my knowledge of the ranch and the bucks that were on the side of the mountain we wanted to hunt by asking to use the North Morgan gate and telling Justin that was the side of the mountain we planned to hunt.
-Oh well it worked out just fine for Dallen.
+Oh well, it worked out just fine for Dallen.
 We are both very excited to get the buck that he got.
 Yes, we both feel that we probably could have found a better buck but his buck was just too nice to pass up.

 Our only regret from the hunt was Dallen filling his tag really fast.
-We really wanted to explore the ranch for 5 days, in the mountains that our ancestors spent so much time of their lives in.
+We really wanted to explore the ranch for 5 days, in the mountains that our ancestors spent so much of their lives in.

 Awesome buck Dallen!
 I was so glad to get to experience this hunt with you.

-We had all sorts of gear loaded in the Rubicon prepared to survive on the mountain in extreme cold temperatures.
+We had all sorts of gear loaded in the Rubicon prepared to survive on the mountain in extremely cold temperatures.
 Two things I didn't take I would take if I were to do this again would be a good large hand saw or chainsaw to cut downed trees out of the trail.
-And the other thing would be a couple extra containers of gas.
+And the other thing would be a couple of extra containers of gas.
 We burnt near a half a tank of gas getting from the gas station in Morgan to Devil's Slide then up the mountain and back down to Morgan.
-If we had to turn around of come out the Devil's Slide gate we might have burnt 3/4 of a tank of gas in the one day.
+If we had to turn around and come out the Devil's Slide gate we might have burnt 3/4 of a tank of gas in the one day.

 Coming up through Frank Hollow in Dry Creek at first light.
 Dry Creek is beautiful but I feel it is more of an elk and moose area than a mule deer area.
-Notice the two track road, it's the width of a side-by-side ATV.
+Notice the two-track road, it's the width of a side-by-side ATV.
 I doubt any vehicles besides ATVs ever use this road, a perfect road for my Rubicon. :)